qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

    "``QGIS_SERVER_API_RESOURCES_DIRECTORY``", "Base directory for all WFS3 static resources (HTML templates, CSS, JS etc.)", "depends on packaging"
    "``QGIS_SERVER_API_WFS3_MAX_LIMIT``", "Maximum value for ``limit`` in a features request", "10000"

-.. only:: html

-   |

 The HTML template language
 --------------------------

-The HTML representation uses an HTML template to generate the response.
+The HTML representation uses a set of HTML templates to generate the response.
+The template is parsed by a template engine called `inja <https://github.com/pantor/inja#tutorial>`_.
-The templates can be customized by overriding them (see the next section about how to do that).
+The templates can be customized by overriding them (see: :ref:`server_wfs3_template_override`).

-The template is parsed by a template engine called `inja <https://github.com/pantor/inja#tutorial>`_, the template has access to the same data that are available to the ``JSON`` representation and a few additional functions are available to the template:
+The template has access to the same data that are available to the ``JSON`` representation and a few additional functions are available to the template:

 Custom template functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^